UniversalDependencies/docs/_ps/feat/Mood.md

 </tr>
 </table>

-Mood is a feature that expresses modality and subclassifies finite verb forms.
+Mood is a verbal feature that expresses modality and subclassifies finite verb forms.
+There are four values of mood: indicative, imperative, subjunctive and potential.

 ### <a name="Ind">`Ind`</a>: indicative